801 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the RNA Disruption Assay treatment for breast cancer?
+What prior data suggests that the RNA Disruption Assay is safe for use in breast cancer patients?

 PETIT Thierry - SFC